ELT consultant Vanessa Reis Esteves shows us how interactive games and performance can help students learn English in a natural, stress-free manner.

 4. Project the picture words page that you have access to online (Step 1).

-Games that children create themselves:
+2. Games that children create themselves

-- Create a blank word search template of 12-16 by 12-16 squares.
+1. Create a blank word search template of 12-16 by 12-16 squares.

-A fun way to play with the story that the children have read is to role play it a few times with the flashcards.
-Then, you can challenge the children to move on to the next level and prepare a play of the story, which you can download for free at: www.ladybirdeducation.co.uk.
-Once the children have rehearsed and are confident about their performance, create a theatre afternoon in which they perform their plays for other classes at school.
-Alternatively, transform the activity into an evening theatre performance for the children’s’ family and friend to experience the magic of reading and play in the classroom.
+A fun way to experiment with the story you have read is to role-play it a few times with flashcards.
+Then, you can challenge the children to move on to the next level and prepare a play of the story, which you can download for free at www.ladybirdeducation.co.uk.
+Once the children have rehearsed and are confident about their performance, create a dedicated theatre afternoon in which they perform their plays for other classes at school.
+Alternatively, transform the activity into an evening theatre performance for the children’s family and friends to experience the magic of reading and play in the classroom.